 Use Case 4: Regulatory Compliance Monitoring

-AI can monitor operations for safety and regulatory adherence, an often time-consuming task for utility employees.
-AI can analyze real-time data to detect anomalies, predict maintenance needs, and automate regulatory reporting, ensuring accuracy and efficiency.
-For example, in a nuclear power plant, AI can track equipment performance, radiation levels, and environmental conditions to prevent safety risks and ensure compliance with regulations like those set by the Nuclear Regulatory Commission (NRC).
+For example, in a nuclear power plant, AI can track equipment performance, radiation levels, and environmental conditions to prevent safety risks and maintain compliance with regulations like those set by the Nuclear Regulatory Commission (NRC).

 Use Case 5: Cybersecurity Monitoring and Threat Detection

-By using AI-powered monitoring and threat detection tools, organizations of all sizes can dramatically scale their ability to adhere to cybersecurity guidelines.
-According to the World Economic Forum, “By combining interoperable and manufacturer-agnostic AI technologies, and efficiently leveraging OT-native human expertise, small and medium-sized energy companies can gain access to monitoring, detection and cyberattack-prevention capabilities, a level of protection only previously attempted in-house at companies with large budgets.”
+“By combining interoperable and manufacturer-agnostic AI technologies, and efficiently leveraging OT-native human expertise, small and medium-sized energy companies can gain access to monitoring, detection, and cyberattack-prevention capabilities, a level of protection only previously attempted in-house at companies with large budgets.”

-Common Barriers to AI Implementation
+Common Barriers to AI Implementation in the E&U Industry

-Despite these compelling use cases, barriers hinder widespread AI adoption in the E&U industry.
-Centric Consulting’s AI Practice Lead Joseph Ours remarks, “There isn’t a single universal barrier to adoption — it will depend on where your organization is on its journey.”
-We typically observe a mix of the following barriers when discussing AI solutions with our utility partners:
+“There isn’t a single universal barrier to adoption — it will depend on where your organization is on its journey.”

-Barrier One: Outdated and Legacy Technology
+Barrier One: The Cost to Replace Outdated and Legacy Technology

 With utilities facing budget restrictions, this is one of the highest blockers to AI implementation.
 When building an AI use case, it is important to highlight the potential ROI of the initiative.
 By using existing software solutions to support their AI needs, organizations can reduce the upfront costs associated with building out their own AI models and solutions.